Skip to content

 useSession

 Lifecycle-only React adapter for the chat-shaped createSession() primitive in @web-ai-sdk/prompt.
-Each useSession call owns one underlying LanguageModelInstance — so N components produce N concurrent streams.
-The hook handles feature detection, create, destroy-on-unmount, and recreate-on-options-change.
+Each useSession call owns one underlying LanguageModelInstance, with independent history, system prompt, sampling, and lifecycle.
+The hook handles feature detection, async create readiness, destroy-on-unmount, and recreate-on-options-change.
 It does not track response, history, or streaming status; iterate session.sendStreaming() yourself and keep UI state in your own component.

-For ask-and-display flows (embeds, widgets, single-question UIs) prefer usePrompt; it shares a warm session across same-shape callers.
+For ask-and-display flows (embeds, widgets, single-question UIs) prefer usePrompt; it uses isolated one-shot prompts and may keep a warm base session for same-shape calls.

 import { useSession } from "@web-ai-sdk/prompt/react";